 - A. General.
-The garden plots have been established for Active Duty members and their families who reside in TRACEN housing. - B. Policies and Procedures. - 1.
-Personnel desiring to utilize the garden plots must complete and submit a Garden Plot Sign-Up Sheet to the Housing Office, see enclosure (8). - a.
-Forms are to be submitted to the Housing Office. - b.
-By signing this form, you acknowledge and agree to the terms set forth on the sign-up form. - (1) If at any time you fail to meet the requirements of the sign-up form agreement, you will lose your privilege to utilize a garden plot. - (2) If you no longer need the plot assigned to you notify the Housing Office immediately so that the space can be reassigned. - 2.
-Once your sign-up form is completed, you will be assigned a plot. - a.
-If a space is available, you will be assigned a space number. - b.
-If no space is available, you will be placed on a waiting list for the next available space. - 3.
+The garden plots were established for Active Duty members and their families who reside in TRACEN housing. - B. Personnel wishing to use the garden plots must fill out and submit a Garden Plot Sign-Up Sheet to the designated point of contact.
+The name of the individual responsible for the garden plots can be located at the Garden Area or by contacting the local housing office. - a.
+The enclosure (8) form is to be submitted to the point of contact. - b.
+By signing this form, you acknowledge and agree to the terms set forth on the sign-up form. - 1.
+If at any time you fail to meet the requirements of the sign-up form agreement, you will lose your privilege to utilize a garden plot. - 2.
+If you no longer need the plot assigned to you notify the designated resident immediately so that the space can be reassigned. - c.
+Once your sign-up form is completed, you will be assigned a plot. - d.
+If a space is available, you will be assigned a space number. - e.
+If no space is available, you will be placed on a waiting list for the next available space. - f.
 You must maintain your assigned space and ensure it is free of trash and is well kept.
 Overgrown and trashy looking plots will take away from the quality of the other plots.
-Law prohibits the growing of illegal plant species. - 4.
-The Housing Office will complete a monthly inspection of the garden plots.
+Law prohibits the growing of illegal plant species. - C. The Housing Office or designated point of contact will complete a monthly inspection of the garden plots.
 Any violations will be handled as follows: - a.
 First violation.
 Notified of violation via e-mail and/or phone call. - b.
 Second violation.
 Notified along with your Division Officer. - c.
 Third violation.
-Notified by the TRACEN XO terminating your privilege to utilize the garden plot.
+Notified by the TRACEN Executive Officer terminating your privilege to utilize the garden plot.
 You must leave the space clean and cultivated.

-APPENDIX E - TRACEN PETALUMA PAVER INSTRUCTIONS
+APPENDIX E - TRACEN PETALUMA PAVER SELF-HELP INSTRUCTIONS